 The airport is about 45 minutes by taxi from Moshi, depending on where exactly you’re staying.
 Taxis have a set price of $50 from the airport which can be a little steep if you’re traveling solo like I was.
 You can also try to arrange a shuttle with your hotel beforehand which might save you some money but it will most likely still be expensive.

 An alternative to get into town is to take the bus.
-Precision Air operates a shuttle bus to Moshi (or Arusha) for about 10,000 TSH ($XXUSD).
-Passengers of other airlines can sometimes take the shuttle but only if
+Precision Air operates a shuttle bus to Moshi (or Arusha) for about 10,000 TSH ($5USD).
+Passengers of other airlines can sometimes take the shuttle if a Precision Air flight has arrived at around the same time and there is room on the bus.

 What Was Included